 MAGIC MOMENT OF May

 I made “The List!”
 Which list you ask?
 The one developed by House of 334, a creative services agency based in LA.
 They curated a list of female entrepreneurs offering services in a variety of industries.
 I was lucky enough to be one them!
 You can check it out here.

-Okay, I’m almost half a year into using my Powersheets planner and I have to say, I’m enjoying it.
+Okay, I'm almost half a year into using my Powersheets planner and I have to say, I'm enjoying it.
 It really forces me to break down my goals and be intentional.
-If you’re curious about Powersheets, now is the time to check it out!
-The 6-month undated planner is on sale for 30% from June 3rd-14th!
-Don’t hesitate, get it here!
+If you're curious about Powersheets, now is the time to check it out here!